 The Case for Job Search Automation

-Job searching is one of the most time-intensive activities a professional undertakes.
-Research estimates that a full-time job search requires 40+ hours per week to do thoroughly — researching companies, tailoring resumes, writing cover letters, tracking applications, and following up.
-AI and automation tools can compress this timeline dramatically, freeing you to spend more time on the high-value, high-human activities that actually move the needle.
+Job searching is one of the most time-intensive things a professional does.
+Estimates put a full-time search at 40+ hours a week to do thoroughly.
+Researching companies.
+Tailoring resumes.
+Writing cover letters.
+Tracking applications.
+Following up.
+AI and automation can compress this timeline dramatically, freeing you to spend more time on the high-human activities that actually move the needle.

 What to Automate: The Repetitive Layer